TobyG74/ChisatoBOT/README.md

 -   [NodeJS version 16+](https://nodejs.org/en/)
 -   [FFMPEG](https://ffmpeg.org/download.html)
 -   [WEBP](https://storage.googleapis.com/downloads.webmproject.org/releases/webp/index.html)
--   You need a Chinese Proxy for the Image to Anime feature
 -   You need the [OCR Space API KEY](https://ocr.space) to run the OCR feature

 If you have problems, you can [open an issue](https://github.com/TobyG74/ChisatoBOT/issues) or join the community to ask questions about it